 - 100ml tamarind paste, we used Waitrose Cooks' Ingredients

 - 1tsp Thai fish sauce

 Heat the oil in a heavy-based casserole, brown the meat in batches and set aside.
 Add the onion to the pan and cook for 5 minutes or until starting to brown.
 Turn the heat up slightly then add the ginger, garlic, turmeric and cumin, and sauté for another minute, stirring well.

 Return the meat to the pan, add the coconut cream and stock, bring to the boil then leave to simmer gently for 2 hours or until the meat is tender.
 Add the mushrooms, tamarind and fish sauce to the pan after 1 hour.
 Season to taste.
 Serve with sticky rice and green beans.

-Tamarind paste is widely available, but you can also use concentrate in this recipe - just make sure that you halve the quantity first.
+Tamarind paste is widely available, but you can also use concentrate in this recipe - it's stronger in flavour so 1tbsp will be sufficient.